benitomartin/multiagent-langgraph-circleci/README.md

 ## AWS Lambda Deployment

-Build and deploy the Docker image:
+Build and deploy the Docker image with the lambda function:

 ```bash
 chmod +x build_deploy.sh